Team having a project planning meeting

 2. Design

-As soon as you’ve agreed the project scope, we’ll get designing.
-We'll produce a content outline to explain what content goes where, in the form of a wireframe prototype or a ‘document map’.
+Once you’ve signed off the project scope, we’ll get designing.
+We'll produce a content outline, in the form of a wireframe prototype or a ‘document map’, to explain what goes where.
 On the creative side, we'll generate a set of design visuals to allow you to feed back on the proposed look and feel.

-A laptop on a desk with code on its screen and a plant and mug in the background
+Laptop on a desk with code on its screen

 3. Develop